andycroll/andycroll.com/_posts/2012/2012-05-22-reddotrubyconf-2012-wrap-up.markdown

 And I want to build a [musical robot](http://twitter.com/sausheong) that will, one day, rule us all.

 I want to [understand how my software works](http://twitter.com/gnufied).
 Or why [it's slow](http://twitter.com/hone02).
-I want to do things in [ways you wouldn't think of](http://twitter.com/hasclass).
+I want to do things in [ways you wouldn’t think of](http://twitter.com/hasclass).
 Or prepare for [other people to use my work](http://twitter.com/sutto) in new and interesting ways.
 I want the world to know [what I'm *fucking* doing](http://twitter.com/walski).
 And I [want to pair](http://twitter.com/luweidewei) with my Jedi Masters and my best friend.